 First time buyer 101

-It might surprise a first time home buyer that they aren’t the only ones who feel confused about the whole home buying process.
-Almost all home buyers feel the same way, even those who have purchased a home before.
+It might surprise a first-time home buyer that they aren’t the only ones who feel confused about the whole home buying process.
+Almost all home buyers feel the same sense of uncertainty, even those who have purchased a home before.
 It’s easy to forget some or all of the home buying steps you’ve followed in the past.
-Here are some tips on how to begin:
+Here are some tips on how to begin this process:

 Educate Yourself

 You may have relatives or friends who live in another state or area.
 They might have some good advice for you, but chances are that the home buying process varies greatly in different areas, so do not make the mistake of relying solely on their advice.
-Educate yourself about the home buying customs where you want to live.
-You can talk to realtors, friends, and people who’ve recently moved into your area.
-Also the public library might be a good resource.
+Educate yourself about the home buying customs of the area that you want to live in.
+Talk to local REALTORS®, friends, and people who’ve recently moved into the desired area.
+Also, suprising to many is that the public library can function as a reliable resource.

 How to Get Educated